Rapteon/full-stack-open/part2/countries/README.md

-# Exercise 2.13
+# Exercise 2.14

-Added button to each result to allow showing result below.
+Now shows weather of first capital city of a country